arnavgautam/TreeHacks2015/Demos/Demo-HelloASP/Demo.md

 >
 >  We are now going to set up the hello.asp page as the Default Web Site page, so that when we go to the root URL our page is displayed.

-1. Switch to the Windows Azure Management Portal and click **Configure** from the Web Site top menu.
+1. Switch to the Microsoft Azure Management Portal and click **Configure** from the Web Site top menu.

 	![Web Site Configure Options](Images/website-configure.png?raw=true "Web Site Configure Options")